 If the child’s guardian is a state or territory minister or the head of a state or territory department, we’ll need to see the guardianship or child protection orders for the child before we make a decision.

 We’ll also need a letter from the relevant state or territory department, minister or department head.
-They will need to tell us who has authority to act on their behalf.
+They'll need to tell us who has authority to act on their behalf.
 For example, a case manager.

 In some cases, the minister or head of a department of state will give a carer certain powers, duties and responsibilities for the child.
 The appointment of a child representative doesn’t affect other duties or functions of carers.